alexcu2718/fdf/README.md

 [![Rust CI](https://github.com/alexcu2718/fdf/workflows/Rust/badge.svg)](https://github.com/alexcu2718/fdf/actions)

-fdf is a high-performance POSIX file finder written in Rust with extensive C FFI and assembly optimisation.
+fdf is a high-performance POSIX file finder written in Rust with extensive C FFI.
 It serves as a lightweight alternative to tools such as fd and find, with a focus on speed, efficiency, and cross-platform compatibility.
 Benchmarks demonstrate fdf running up to 2x faster than comparable tools, achieved through low-level optimisation, SIMD techniques, and direct kernel interfacing.

 **Quick Installation:**